spikespaz/contributors-guide/COMMIT-MESSAGES.md

 # Pathwise Commit Summaries

-Pathwise Commit Summaries are a structured format for writing commit summaries that emphasize *location*, *precision*, and *reviewability*.
+Pathwise Commit Summaries are a structured format for writing commit summaries that emphasize **location**, **precision**, and **reviewability**.
 Instead of leading with a verb or a vague prefix, each summary begins with a path--through the codebase or namespace hierarchy--to the exact subject of change.
 This syntactic discipline reinforces good commit hygiene and encourages commits to be independent, small, descriptive, and contextually scoped.

 ## Goals

-- Maintain linear history
+- Maintain **linear history**
-- Promote commit hygiene through syntactic constraint
+- Promote **commit hygiene** through syntactic constraint
-- Encourage small, auditable deltas
+- Encourage small, **auditable deltas**
-- Emphasize precision of location, with namespace-, path-, or identifier-level specificity
+- Emphasize **precision of location**, with namespace-, path-, or identifier-level specificity
-- Maximize descriptive fidelity within the space of a single summary line
+- Maximize **descriptive fidelity** within the space of a single summary line
 - Avoiding noisy prefixes (e.g., `fix:` or `feat:`) that dilute signal
 - Preserve special characters (like `/`, `::`, `()` etc.) for code fragments in the message portion